serock/pla-util/README.md

 ### Hardware
 During development, `pla-util` is tested with D-Link DHP-700AV adapters from a *D-Link DHP-701AV PowerLine AV2 2000 Gigabit Starter Kit*.

-## How to Build the Program with GNAT Studio
+## How to Build the Program with GNAT Studio and GNAT Community Edition
 1. Use git to clone this repository.
 2. Launch `gnatstudio`, select **Open existing project**, and browse to the `pla_util.gpr` project file.
 3. Use GNAT Studio's **Build All** toolbar button to build the project, or try **Build** > **Project** > **Build All**.